 Academically, the school's students are receiving "significantly higher than the state average" MCAS scores in both English Language Arts and Math.

-A BRPC-led committee was formed last April to evaluate the school, and Thomas Matuszko of
+A BRPC-led committee was formed last April to evaluate the school, and Thomas Matuszko of BRPC said the commission's study could be central to future talks.

 "It's a basis for what ever's next," Matuszko said.
 "It lays out where you are now and what to think about down the road."